Fighting Bias With Board Games

 It's the sort of game you'd pull out at dinner parties when the conversation lulls.
 But the game's creators says it's good for something else — reducing prejudice.
 By forcing players to think of people that buck stereotypes, Buffalo subliminally challenges those stereotypes.

-"So it starts to work on a conscious level of reminding us that we don't really know a lot of things we might want to know about the world around us," explains Mary Flanagan, who leads Dartmouth University's Tiltfactor Lab, which makes games designed for social change and studies their effects.
+"So it starts to work on a conscious level of reminding us that we don't really know a lot of things we might want to know about the world around us," explains Mary Flanagan, who leads Dartmouth College's Tiltfactor Lab, which makes games designed for social change and studies their effects.

 Buffalo might nudge us to get better acquainted with the work of female physicists, "but it also unconsciously starts to open up stereotypical patterns in the way we think," Flanagan says.